Updated April 27, 2023

 |Volume||It can be used for small data or big data.||It refers to a large number of data sets.|

 |Definition||It is a technique for analyzing data||It is a concept than a precise term|

-This has been a guide to Big Data vs Data Mining, their Meaning, Head to Head Comparison, Key Differences, Comparision Table, and Conclusion.
+This has been a guide to Big Data vs Data Mining.
+Here we have discussed Big Data vs Data Mining head-to-head comparison, key differences, and a comparison table.
 You may also look at the following articles to learn more –